 With the unpredictable British weather and it’s ability to change very quickly, if there is water in your heating oil tank, it will freeze and block supply pipework, causing damage and a halt in operations when you need it most.

-This blog looks at exactly how water gets in (mainly through rainwater and condensation), how to detect it and how to remove it.
+This blog looks at exactly how water gets in your oil tank (mainly through rainwater and condensation), how to detect it and how to remove it.

 How does water in your oil tank happen?